hlascelles/samudra/pages/about.md

 ### Best is the enemy of better
-Our goals are to reduce the environmental pollution and greenhouse gas emissions associated with waste, and to minimise the impact of waste on human health.
+Our goals are to reduce the environmental pollution and climate impact associated with waste, and to minimise the impact of waste on human and animal health.
 Efforts aimed at improving waste management in the long run, for example developing new materials or trying to redesign the global economy, are incredibly valuable.
-We believe that in parallel to these efforts an urgent action is required to minimise the amount of pollution, emissions and detrimental effects on human health that happen today.
+We believe that in parallel to these efforts an urgent action is required to minimise the amount of environmental pollution, climate impact and detrimental effects on human and animal health that happen today.
 For each waste management challenge we tackle, we try to come up with as many ideas as possible about how it could be addressed.
-We evaluate each of these ideas based on what impact they will have on the environment, climate and human health if implemented.
+We evaluate each of these ideas based on what impact they will have on the environment, climate and health of living beings if implemented.
 We compare these externalities with the current ones and decide on an action plan that will result in an improvement.
-Some of the solutions we implement are far from perfect when examined in isolation, it only becomes apparent how they prevent degradation of the environment, climate and human health when they are examined in the context of current reality.
+Some of the solutions we implement are far from perfect when examined in isolation, it only becomes apparent how they minimise degradation of the environment, climate and health when they are examined in the context of current reality.